Intel 471 Reports Action Bundle

 Fetch GIR Names When enabled, GIR names will be fetched and used.
 Example: 5.2.1 - Initial Access Tactic.

 Indicator Filter Select which indicators to ingest into ThreatQ.
-Options include: - Malicious URLs
+Options include: - Malicious URL (Default)

 URL Status (Non-Malicious) Select the status to use for URLs.
 Options include: - Indirect (default)